rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: Can you explain the plus issue again?

 DE: The plus issue is that IEEE754 arithmetic is well defined.
 When you try to combine them you will get outside of the domain of both.
 There are two reasons why mixed operations are bad.
-1. Is you will confuse users.
+The first is you will confuse users.
 The second is that you will run into bugs.

 ### Slide 10: Optimization potential